Apply Now

 DETAILS

 This course focuses on synthesis of population health in the continuum of care for individuals, families, and aggregates in a variety of settings.
 Students will personalize their professional nurse role through nursing theory, knowledge, and concepts.
 Students will integrate clinical judgement to create holistic health solutions and optimal outcomes.
 Students will examine professional roles in accordance with regulatory and accrediting processes.
-The extended clinical practicum offers students diverse experiences with varied populations across the lifespan while building on skills of advocacy, prioritization, leadership, autonomy and interprofessional collaboration.
-Students will critique evidence based practice and research findings to improve population health outcomes.
+The extended clinical practicum offers students diverse experiences with varied populations across the lifespan while building on skills of advocacy, prioritization, leadership, autonomy and inter-professional collaboration.
+Students will analyze evidence based practice and research findings to improve population health outcomes.

 Prerequisites & Corequisites: View here